werpu/jsfs_js_ts/README.md

 * Providing an internal non intrusive shim for browsers which do not have array map and flapMap (older Edge and Chromium versions) - done in mona-dish
 * Adding a progress monitoring functionality under the myfaces namespace
+* Bugfixes which improve tck compliance
+* Integration in myfaces 4.0+ as default faces.js implementation